 If you are arrested for DUI the police are required to read the State of Florida’s Implied Consent Warning.
 Its purpose is to advise you of your rights with regard to submitting to a Gas Chromatograph test of your breath or blood for the determination of alcohol content.
 If they offer you a breath test and if you agree to take it ALWAYS request your own independent BLOOD test.
 This must be done at your expense but it is very important that you do so.
 The Intoxilyzer 8000 is an unreliable way of measuring a person’s breath alcohol content.
 A Gas Chromatograph is the device used to measure drug or alcohol in blood and is much more reliable if conducted properly.
 This is one reason why requesting an independent blood test is so important.
 There is another really good reason that I cannot announce on this site for all to see.
 Ask me about it in person during a consultation and I will tell you but I do not want to broadcast it to the police officers that may be reading the material on this site.

-I have several more tips that are very important and can easily be the difference between an arrest and conviction or even assist in helping you avoid a DUI arrest in Sarasota or Manatee Counties.
+I have several more tips that are very important and can easily be the difference between an arrest and conviction or even assist in helping you avoid a DUI arrest in Sarasota, Manatee, Pinellas, Hillsborough, Polk, and Charlotte counties.